Loan Maturity Date: What It Means and Why It Matters

 This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.

-The maturity date for an installment loan like a personal loan is the date on which you’ll be finished paying off your loan.
-It’s important to mark this day on your calendar, not only to celebrate successfully paying back your debt, but also because it can tell you important information like how much you’ll ultimately end up paying in interest.
+The maturity date for an installment loan like a personal loan is the date on which you should be finished paying off your loan, assuming all payments are made on time and in full.
+It’s important to mark this day on your calendar, not only so you can celebrate successfully paying back your debt, but also because it can tell you important information like how much you’ll ultimately end up paying in interest.

 Here’s a look at how to figure out the maturity date for your personal loan, and other important loan terms you should know.